erf/sta/README.md

 Simple API for console applications.

-An experiment for learning purposes.
+Based on [kilo](https://github.com/antirez/kilo) and build for learning purposes.

 ## Demos
 * Snake